BenjuKoirala/WeatherService/README.md

 # WeatherService

-Edit the config file and add API key before deploying the applicationn
+Edit the config file and add API key before deploying the application